-Two teens sneak into a garage late at night.
-They push the vehicle – a beautiful sports car belonging to one of their parents – out of the garage and down the driveway without turning it on.
-Once away from the house, they start the engine, hop in, and drive away into the night.
-Hilarious antics ensue.
 Joyriding—taking or driving someone else's car without permission—is often depicted in film or on television as a youthful rite of passage.
-But joyriding, also called unauthorized use of a vehicle, is a crime, and a conviction can land you in jail or prison.
+But joyriding, also called unauthorized use of a vehicle, is a crime.
+And a conviction can land you in jail or prison.

-The classic example of joyriding is a child who takes a parent's car out for the evening without permission.
-But joyriding can also be committed by strangers, or by people – such as mechanics or valets – who have access to vehicles for one purpose but use the cars for some other purpose.
-The offense of joyriding is usually, although not always, a misdemeanor, punishable by up to one year in county or local jail and a fine.
-For more information on joyriding, see What is the Difference Between Joyriding and Stealing a Car?
+The classic example of joyriding is a teenager who takes a parent's car out for the evening without permission.
+But joyriding can also be committed by strangers or people (such as mechanics or valets) who have access to vehicles for one purpose but use the cars for some other purpose.
+Regardless of who took the vehicle without permission, it's a crime.
+Some states also penalize any passengers who ride along knowing the driver doesn't have permission to use the car.

-- Restitution.
-The court can order a defendant convicted of joyriding to pay restitution (repayment) to any victims who suffer financial losses as a result of the crime.
+Other sentencing options a judge may impose include community service hours, house arrest, driver's license suspension, and restitution (if the victim or a victim suffered any financial loss).
 Financial losses could include damage to the car or even the medical bills of a person injured in an accident caused by the joyrider.

-If you are charged with joyriding, or any other criminal offense, you should talk to a local criminal defense attorney.
-An attorney can explain the law in your state, investigate your case, and help you protect your rights and obtain the best possible outcome.
+If you are charged with joyriding or any other criminal offense, you should talk to a local criminal defense attorney.
+An attorney can explain the law in your state, investigate your case, protect your rights, and help you obtain the best possible outcome.